Eilonvir/Bed-Bug-Archive/README.md

 This archive documents my research into bed bugs and Delusory parasitosis - accompanying me through examination of researcher bias, clinical distance and gender-based dismissal.
 Along the way, issues in bureaucratic hell came up, with neglect of the elderly in both private & council settings as a by-product in its process.

 # IMPORTANT(!)
-Please see the documentation folder as additional evidance of sustained effort.
+Please see the documentation folder as additional evidence of sustained effort.

 ## Technology Used
 - HTML / CSS / JavaScript